Blackstone Legal Fellowship is not a culmination . . . it is a beginning

 Blackstone Legal Fellowship is a leadership training program that brings together exceptional Christian law students and prepares them for careers marked by integrity, excellence, and leadership.
-Since 2000, Alliance Defending Freedom has trained more than 2,200 law students from more than 225 law schools in 21 different countries.
+Since 2000, Alliance Defending Freedom has trained more than 2,600 law students from more than 230 law schools in 30 different countries.

-The nine-week program represents a beginning, not a culmination, as Interns emerge with a professional network, enduring friendships, and a foundation of knowledge that will serve them throughout their careers.
+The summer program represents a beginning, not a culmination, as Interns emerge with a professional network, enduring friendships, and a foundation of knowledge that will serve them throughout their careers.
 Those selected to become “Fellows” at the end of the summer also receive ongoing training, resources, and support through an international community.

 Help fund the largest Blackstone class yet!

 This year, we are hoping to fund the largest Blackstone class yet with 200 students from the best law schools in our country.
 However, the Blackstone Legal Fellowship relies heavily on financial support from people like you, as there is no financial burden for the students who attend.
 Your gift will help train the next generation of Christian leaders, and ensure that this expanding community continues to defend our most important freedoms.

 Blackstone Legal Fellowship – Frequently Asked Questions

 The program is named for Sir William Blackstone (1723-1780), a contemporary of the framers of the U.S. Constitution and Declaration of Independence.
 An English judge who went on to become the first Vinerian professor of law at Oxford University, Blackstone is best known for his Commentaries on the Laws of England.